 If you are bitten by a Plasmodium-infected Anopheles mosquito, you can get malaria.
-Several different species of Plasmodium can infect mosquitos.
+Several different species of Plasmodium can infect mosquitoes.
 Some species cause more serious problems than others do.
-One species in particular can be life threatening and may cause liver and kidney failure.
-Another can remain dormant in the liver for many months or years.
+One species in particular can be life threatening.
+It may cause liver and kidney failure.
+Another can stay dormant in the liver for many months or years.

 Who is at risk for malaria?

 What are the symptoms of malaria?

 Early stages of malaria may be like the flu.
 These are the most common symptoms of malaria:

 Symptoms of malaria often start from 7 to 30 days after the mosquito bite.
 But malaria can develop as early as 6 to 8 days after being bitten by an infected mosquito.
 Or it can develop as late as several months or rarely years after leaving a place where there is malaria.

 Always talk with your healthcare provider for a diagnosis.

 How is malaria diagnosed?

 Your healthcare provider will ask about your past health and do a physical exam.
 You may also have blood tests to rule out other possible infections.
 Using a microscope and other types of testing, your healthcare provider can confirm if you have malaria parasites in your blood.